Reset Windows 10 PC and Keep My Files

 To sum up, even if you perform Windows 10 Reset this PC with "Keep my files", your own installed apps will be erased, your personal files may not stay 100% safe either.
 Furthermore, your Windows resetting may fail due to corrupted files, damaged recovery partition, system or hardware failures.

-How to Reset This PC and Keep My Files in Windows 10?
+Reset This PC and Keep My Files in Windows 10 Step by Step

 With the basic understanding of Windows 10 Reset this PC, you could decide whether to use it or whether to choose “Keep my files”.
 If yes, here’s a simple guide to reset PC and keep files in Windows 10.